Draconizations/malachite/docs/alpine/x-passage.md

 ```

 ## `x-contents`
-We can also pass HTML children to a designated area inside the source passage, using `x-contents` on the element that should contain the HTML.
+We can also pass HTML children into a designated container inside the source passage, by using `x-contents` on the container.

 Source passage:
 ```html